n2ygk/sdrtrunk-wiki/Streaming.md

 1. Click the **Streaming** tab
 2. Click the **New** button and select the streaming server type
 3. Create a unique name for the channel (each stream requires a unique name)
-4. Fill in the server-specific stream details
+4. Fill in the server-specific stream details.
+See **Streaming Configurations** below
 5. Click **Save**
 6. Attach this stream to one or more Aliases.